 The configuration of LTE cell 1 is defined in table A.3.7.2.1-1.
 Supported test configurations are shown in table A.4.6.1.8.1-1.

-Table A.4.6.1.8.1-1: EN-DC event triggered reporting tests for FR1 cell without SSB time index detection when DRX is used for UE configured with highSpeedMeasCA-Scell-r17
+Table A.4.6.1.8.1-1: Supported PCell and PSCell configurations in EN-DC event triggered reporting tests for FR1 cell without SSB time index detection when DRX is used for UE configured with highSpeedMeasCA-Scell-r17